-I’ve written a post entitled Top 5 Supplements for Hashimoto’s for Traditional Cooking School.
-This post, Parts 1 & 2 (because there’s SO much information), combined with the supplements examined in that article, comprise a complete look at the key supplements recommended by leading functional practitioners who specialize in thyroid disorders.
+Here’s Part 2 of this article, which together comprise a complete look at the key supplements recommended by leading functional practitioners who specialize in thyroid disorders.

 The breadth of this topic is huge.
 I’ve spent countless hours researching the topic, which has had great benefits for my own health, and hopefully yours too!
 I’ve actually had a couple of breakthroughs from new supplements since I began this series!
 May this series begin your process of discovery, too, and an improvement of symptoms!